Every day I meet parents with the same question:

 In recent years, the maternal instinct has often been inhibited by certain medical recommendations.

-In particular, since the instruction not to let the baby sleep on his sbelly.
-Except that the full instruction was: Sleep on your back and play on your belly.
+In particular, since the instruction not to let the baby sleep on his tummy.
+Except that the full sentence was: Sleep on your back and play on your tummy.
 But the whole sentence has been forgotten.
-And over the years, young mothers have even become afraid to put their child awake on their belly.
+And over the years, young mothers have even become afraid to put their child to sleep awake on their tummy.
 This advice has saved many children from unexpected death.
-(The High Authority for Health has changed the title from 'cot death' to 'unexpected death').
+(The High Authority for Health has changed the title from 'sudden death' to 'unexpected death').

 A child who does not know the belly time will not learn to crawl.

-Paediatricians and early childhood practitioners observe that the number of children who do not develop their motor skills in an ordered way - skipping steps - is increasing year by year.
+Paediatricians and early childhood practitioners note that the number of children who do not develop motor skills in an orderly fashion by skipping milestones is increasing every year.

 15 to 20 min per day